jjasghar/chef-book/part6/20-testing-with-chef.md

 `bundle exec kitchen converge` is the first part of the "test" command.
 Like at the beginning of the book you used `./converge.sh` this tells `kitchen` to do it for you.

 `bundle exec kitchen verify` is the second part of the "test" command.
 It runs something called "busser" to run [bats](https://github.com/sstephenson/bats) tests.
-I'll get to that in a bit.
+Now if you don't want to use bats, there are other ones located [here](https://rubygems.org/search?utf8=%E2%9C%93&query=busser-).

 Ok, so go ahead and run `bundle exec kitchen test` and lets see what happens: